 The path forward

-Partners can expect to see more VMware Cloud Services, as well as VMware Cloud Marketplace, which includes third-party applications validated on VMware deployments, on Cloud Provider Hub in future making Hub the central portal for partners to offer managed services on multi-cloud in a consistent way.
+We are working hard to deliver more VMware Cloud Services, as well as VMware Cloud Marketplace, which includes third-party applications validated on VMware deployments, on Cloud Provider Hub in future making Hub the central portal for partners to offer managed services on multi-cloud in a consistent way.

 For more information on VMware Cloud Provider Hub, visit https://cloud.vmware.com/cloud-provider-hub/ and read this blog, where Subha Shankar discusses the new capabilities introduced in Cloud Provider Hub 2.0 in great depth.